annekroon/gesis-machine-learning/fall-2022/day2/exercises-morning/exercise-feature-engineering.md

 # Exercise 2: NLP and feature engineering
 ----

-In this exercise, we will use the same dataset as [yesterday's exercise ](../../day1/exercises/exercise-text-to-features.md).
+In this exercise, you can use one of yesterday's datasets (IMDB or the newspaper data).
 Today, we will use this data for analysis and feature extraction using NLP.
 These are important components of feature engineering: moving from textual data to a feature set that can be used in a classification model.

 ### 1. Read in the data